awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell322.md

 **Note**
 The `installpkgs.sh` script includes instructions for installing packages using `apt-get` for 32\-bit and 64\-bit Ubuntu environments and `yum` for 32\-bit and 64\-bit Fedora environments\.
 If you have problems running the script on your distribution, open the script file, find the list of required packages, and install them manually\.

-With root privileges, issue the following command from the root directory of your Amazon FreeRTOS download:
+With root privileges, issue the following command from the root directory of your FreeRTOS download:

 ```
 ./vendors/marvell/WMSDK/mw320/sdk/tools/bin/installpkgs.sh